kaleido-public/django-client-framework/doc-src/source/backend-refs/models/Serializable.rst

 .. note::

-    Any :ref:`Model` to be registered as an API must inherit this class.
+    Any :ref:`DCFModel <Model>` to be registered as an API must inherit this class.

 **Inheritance**